ein-lang/ein/docs/guides/naming-convention.md

 ## Acronyms

-Acronyms are considered as single words.
+Acronyms are treated as single words.

 - `Cpu`
 - `Ast`